 Want to learn Science, Algorithms and Mathematics behind Computers without going through profit-seeking, overhyped courses?
 The best universities have already democratized CS education.
 I created a roadmap that guides you, so you do not get lost in the diversity of CS subjects.
 Here you can get University level knowledge without actually attending university.

-"In which order should I take those courses? are they even good courses?"
+"In which order should I take those courses?
+Are they even good courses?"
 Here, the ordering is well put together and indicates all the prerequisite knowledge for courses.
-Lecture material is fine, they are core subjects in MIT - remember, even Tony Stark had to go to MIT at some point :)
+Lecture material is fine — they are core subjects in MIT.
+Remember, even Tony Stark had to go to MIT at some point :)

 They are mainly taken from MIT's required courses for their Computer Science Bachelor degree curriculum.
 Some courses are from Stanford, as their teaching faculty is also amazing.

-neetcode.io for inspiring me to build this project in the same spirit as his.
+Many thanks to neetcode.io for inspiring me to build this project in the same spirit as his.